 What is Aqueous Coating?

 Have you ever wondered why some materials look glossy while others feel matte and subtle?
-That’s the result of an aqueous finish.
+They are both the result of an aqueous finish.
 Aqueous coating (AQ coating) refers to the process of applying a clear, water-based protective finish to packaging and printed materials.

 Aqueous coatings come in various types, each designed to achieve a specific finish and appearance.
 Below are six common types of aqueous coatings.